 This lab was created by Mike Williamson (Magnet Forensics) and Chris Atha (NW3C).
 It was originally designed to be delivered live as a lab.
-With COVID-19, the lab was reworked to be delivered virtually, beginning with Magnet Virtual Summit in May 2020.
+With COVID-19, the lab was reworked to be delivered virtually.
 This gitbook is available to all and we really hope you enjoy and have some takeaways from it.

 Many of the topics and processes introduced in this lab are complex.
 Our objective for the live delivery component was to get as much content as possible packed inside a 90 minute lab.

 To cover the inevitable explanatory shortfall, this gitbook provides a lot of accompanying documentation and guidance which you can go through at your convenience, should wish to delve deeper!